yuxshao/learn-gamedev/Introduction to Game Development.md

 <a id="optional-quirk"></a>
 ###3.5.5 Optional: A Quirk with GM

 (This happens in the latest version of GM studio on Windows.
 Not sure about earlier versions.
-Feel free to scroll to the bottom for the solution.)
+Feel free to scroll to the bottom for the solution, or maybe this doesn¿t even affect you)

-If you look carefully, you might see your player vibrate as he stands (especially if you're zoomed in).
+If you look carefully, you might see your player vibrate as he stands (if you¿re zoomed in, and your player accel and grav have 2 decimal places).
 This is especially obvious if you have him move left against a wall and watch him turn.
-This is sadly a small problem with GM's collision detection: it does rounds down object coordinates before checking in instance_place.
+This is sadly a small problem with GM¿s collision detection: it does rounds down object coordinates before checking in instance_place.

 Over the course of two game loops, the player moves from right above the block to slightly inside the block and back out.
 The first movement is because the player is pulled down slightly from gravity, over less than a pixel.
-GM does the collision check, testing the player's original position (because of rounding down), and sees that nothing's there, even though we can clearly see the player overlapping with the block.
+GM does the collision check, testing the player¿s original position (because of rounding down), and sees that nothing¿s there, even though we can clearly see the player overlapping with the block.
 From this position, moving another few fractions of a pixel down would put it over a pixel beneath its original position, and GM detects that, moving the player back to right above block.

-[FIGURE: player overlapping and then moving back and then overlapping]

-We have no avenue to get GM to test fractional positions, but we don't need to if we round the positions we test ourselves to make sure we're testing the right spots.
-For instance, in the case described above, this wouldn't be a problem if GM rounded up.
-In general we'd like to round up if the player's moving right/down, and down if the player's moving left/up.
+We have no avenue to get GM to test fractional positions, but we don¿t need to if we round the positions we test ourselves to make sure we¿re testing the right spots.
+For instance, in the case described above, this wouldn¿t be a problem if GM rounded up.
+In general we¿d like to round up if the player¿s moving right/down, and down if the player¿s moving left/up.
 Define a few variables:

     var xrounded; if (hspeed > 0) xrounded = ceil(x+hspeed); else xrounded = floor(x+hspeed);
-    var yrounded; if (vspeed > 0) yrounded = ceil(y+vspeed); else yrounded = floor(x+vspeed);
+    var yrounded; if (vspeed > 0) yrounded = ceil(y+vspeed); else yrounded = floor(y+vspeed);

+> ##### Sidenote
-SIDENOTE: For variables local to the event, you can prepend the variable initialization with `var`.
+> For variables local to the event, you can prepend the variable initialization with `var`.

 Then use them in the collision code:

         z = instance_place(xrounded, y, oBlock);
         if (z != noone) {
             hspeed = 0; lspeed = 0; rspeed = 0;
             xrounded = floor(x);
         if (z.x > x) x = z.x - abs(sprite_width) + abs(sprite_xoffset) - abs(z.sprite_xoffset);
-        else x = z.x + abs(z.sprite_width) - abs(sprite_xoffset) + abs(z.sprite_xoffset);
+        else x = z.x + abs(z.sprite_width) + abs(sprite_xoffset) - abs(z.sprite_xoffset);
         }

         z = instance_place(xrounded, yrounded, oBlock);
         if (z != noone) {
             vspeed = 0;
             if (z.y > y) y = z.y - abs(sprite_height) + abs(sprite_yoffset) - abs(z.sprite_yoffset);
-        else y = z.y + abs(z.sprite_height) - abs(sprite_yoffset) + abs(z.sprite_yoffset);
+        else y = z.y + abs(z.sprite_height) + abs(sprite_yoffset) - abs(z.sprite_yoffset);
         }

 This concludes our main platforming engine section.
-Hopefully it didn't seem like just a list of magical steps, but instead a case study in breaking a problem in simulation down to simpler steps.
-Of course, we omitted a big part of the process: testing and experimentation, figuring out what's wrong at each step.
+Hopefully it didn¿t seem like just a list of magical steps, but instead a case study in breaking a problem in simulation down to simpler components.
+Of course, we omitted a big part of the process: testing and experimentation, figuring out what¿s wrong at each step.
 A platforming engine is hard to make on your first try, and even on your n-th try, because there are so many cases to consider and bang your head over.

-We head back to a few more common concepts in game programming.
+Now, we'll head back to a few more common concepts in game programming.

+##### Checkpoint

+You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/5_blocks.gmz).

 <a href="#top" class="top" id="views">Top</a>
 ##3.6 Views